 - check that the electricity supply is switched off at the mains

 - if you aren’t sure the electricity is turned off, get a qualified person to do this

 - don’t touch sources of electricity while standing in floodwater

 - get any electrical appliances that have come into contact with floodwater checked by a qualified electrician before using them again

 Protecting yourself while cleaning up

 Make sure you wear protective clothing when you clean up following a flood.
-Floodwater can be contaminated with sewage, chemicals and animal waste, so you’ll need to disinfect anything that comes into contact with it.
+Floodwater can be contaminated with sewage, chemicals and animal waste.
+You’ll need to disinfect anything that comes into contact with it.

 You should always: